GTPB/IBB21/pages/Introduction.md

 To run our very first script, we can take a couple commands and save them into a file so that we can run them in **one single command**.

-Create a new file called `my_script.sh` and populate with the following code:
+Create a new file called `my_script.sh` and write the following script:

 ```bash
 #!/bin/bash